Dr. Agatha Murray

 What's the difference between psychologists, psychiatrists, and counsellors?

-Psychologists have graduate-level training (Master's or PhD) in a specific branch of psychology, for example, counselling; their main treatment modality is "talk therapy" and behavioural interventions (such as cognitive-behavioural therapy) and they do not prescribe medication.
-Psychologists' services are generally not covered by the public health care system.
+Psychologists have graduate-level training (Master's or PhD) in a specific branch of psychology, for example, counselling.
+Their main treatment modality is "talk therapy" and behavioural interventions (such as cognitive-behavioural therapy) and they do not prescribe medication.
+Psychologists' services are generally not covered by the public health care system, unless they are employed in a hospital, school, or correctional setting.
+Private practice psychologists can usually be accessed by self-referral.

-Psychiatrists are medical doctors with expertise in mental health.
-They are allowed to prescribe medication, and this tends to be their main treatment modality.
+Psychiatrists are medical doctors (MD) with expertise in mental health.
+They can prescribe medication, and this tends to be their main treatment modality.
 In Canada, psychiatrists' services are paid for by the public health care system.
-To see a psychiatrist, you need a referral from a family doctor (general practitioner) or access through a hospital-based program.
+To see a psychiatrist, you typically need a referral from a family doctor or access through a hospital-based program.

 Do I need a doctor's referral to see a psychologist?
 Does a doctor's referral cover the fee?

-No, you do not need a doctor's referral to receive services, and having one does not cover the fee.
+You do not need a doctor's referral to receive services, and having one does not cover the fee unless this is required by your insurance plan for coverage, which is rare (please check with your plan administrator regarding the details of your coverage).

 Is everything I say in counselling confidential?

-Most but not all information shared with a psychologist is confidential.
-The exceptions include imminent risk to safety and child abuse or neglect.
-The detailed confidentiality policy will be explained prior to the start of counselling services.
+Most but not all information shared with a psychologist in Alberta is confidential.
+The exceptions include imminent risk to safety, child abuse or neglect, and certain situations which are mandated by law.
+The details of confidentiality and its limitations will be explained prior to the start of counselling services.
+When seeing a psychologist, your information is stored securely and privately (not on Netcare, the electronic health record in Alberta, unless you are receiving services within the public system or AHS).

 What should I be prepared to do in counselling?

-You will be asked to fill out forms asking for your contact information and your written consent to receive counselling.
-As part of this process, I will explain important details related to counselling services, such as the confidentiality policy.
-(For therapy services done by video or phone, these forms will be emailed to you ahead of the first appointment.)
+Before your first appointment, you will be asked to fill out forms asking for your contact information and your written consent to receive counselling.
+At the start of the first appointment, I will review important details related to counselling services, such as the confidentiality policy and how fees and payments work.

 I will invite you to tell me some general information about yourself, so that I can get to know you better.
-We will then talk about the presenting problem or the reason why you are seeking counselling.
+We will then talk about the reason why you are seeking counselling.
 After gathering this information, we usually have a conversation about your goals for counselling (what do you hope to achieve?) and create a plan for getting there.
-If there's time, we will start talking about the issues more in-depth and I may teach you relevant strategies or give you "homework" for between sessions which may involve doing some reading or keeping track of thoughts/behaviours.
+If there's time, we will start talking about the issues more in-depth.
+I may teach you some strategies relevant to your problem, to give you some practical tools right away.

 How long does therapy take?

 This is highly individual and depends on many factors, such as the presenting problem and your preferences.
-Some clients want to address a particular issue as quickly as possible; some prefer a longer therapy process for exploration or support.
-You can consider ahead of time how much time, energy, and financial resources you wish to invest into therapy.
+Some clients want to address a particular issue as quickly as possible; some prefer a longer therapy process for exploration or ongoing support.
+You may wish to consider ahead of time how much time, energy, and financial resources you wish to invest into therapy.

-In general, the average course of therapy in my practice is between 5 and 15 sessions, with each one being 50 minutes long and typically spaced out by 2 to 4 weeks.
+In general, the typical course of therapy in my practice is between 5 and 15 sessions, with each session being 50 minutes long and spaced out by 2 to 4 weeks.
+Initially, it is best to have more frequent sessions and later on, the frequency can decrease.